 But with the over 70s being one of the vulnerable groups in the COVID-19 pandemic, a lot of us have been forced to stay away from them through social distancing and self-isolating.
 And as they’re a constant lifeline for us, that distance is hard.

-If you're still feeling cautious, here some ways to stay connected to those brilliant grandparents in our lives…
+Here are some ways to stay connected to those brilliant grandparents in our lives…

 Send cards that can double as a craft session